Adaptive Bayesian Beamforming for Imaging by Marginalizing the Speed of Sound: Adaptive Bayesian Beamforming by Marginalizing of the Speed of Sound

 \subsection{Signal Model}

 Before presenting our Bayesian beamforming approach, we discuss our signal model.
 Let a signal be generated from a focal point \(p\).
-The spectrum of this signal when received by an \(N_{\text{sens.}}\) sensor array is modeled as where \(\omega\) is the frequency, \(s\) is the envelope of the original target response, \(\va \in \mathbb{C}^{N_{\text{sens.}}}\) is the steering vector defined as { } for the time delay \(t\left(p, c, n\right)\), and \(\vn \in \mathbb{C}^{N_{\text{sens.}}}\) is the multivariate interference and noise vector.
+The spectrum of this signal received by an \(N\)-sensor array is modeled as where \(\omega\) is the frequency, \(s\) is the envelope of the original target response, \(\va \in \mathbb{C}^{N}\) is the steering vector defined as { } for the time delay \(t\left(p, c, n\right)\), \(\mathrm{j}\) is the imaginary number, and \(\vn \in \mathbb{C}^{N}\) is the multivariate interference and noise vector.
 The dependence on \(c\) signifies that the response of the same focal point \(p\) can take different paths, which are identified by \(c\).
-Note that \(c\) corresponds to the average \acrshort{sos} over the direct path (a 2D projection of the nonlinear path) and is not the \acrshort{sos} at a specific position.

-The covariance of the received signal \(\mSigma_{\vx} \in \mathbb{C}^{N_{\text{sens.}} \times N_{\text{sens.}}}\) is {
+The covariance of the received signal \(\mSigma_{\vx} \in \mathbb{C}^{N \times N}\) is {

-} where \(\mSigma_{\vn} \in \mathbb{C}^{N_{\text{sens.}} \times N_{\text{sens.}}}\) is the noise (and interference) covariance matrix.
+} where \(\mSigma_{\vn} \in \mathbb{C}^{N \times N}\) is the noise (and interference) covariance matrix.
 Note that if the data \(x_n\) is pre-delayed in the time domain by \(t\,\left(p,\, c,\, n\right)\), the steering vector is replaced by a vector of 1s.